lizadaly/utopia-novels/books/arqtiq/book.md

 Over goes the boulder lightly as if hollow.
-Losing its rod gravitation it flies off toward the earth and disappears, ( dashing on its surface — an aerolite).
+Losing its rod gravitation it flies off toward the earth and disappears, (dashing on its surface—an aerolite).

 Ere they select another we enter their midst.
 Not seeing us within, they grasp the globe and roll it over.
 Seeing a debris marring its shining surface they pound it off.
-This removed from the fastening Savant swings it open, Pandora-box -like, as off they rush.
+This removed from the fastening Savant swings it open, Pandora-box-like, as off they rush.
 Winding carefully his breath tubes about him, Savant takes tools, solutions, etc., and stepping out carefully inspects the boulder’s surface.
 (Are they the dust on the rod?)
 Selecting one